nico-corthorn/esg-portfolio/README.md

 # Data

-Information is managed in AWS RDS.
+Information stored in AWS RDS.

 ### New York Times